Fur Parents On Reddit Were Furious About A Dog Groomer Who Left A Serious Injury To A Pup Saying He Was 'Nicked'

 When incidents like these happen, first and foremost, you need to get veterinary assistance for your animal companion.
 Remember that they are in discomfort and require medical attention.

 Second, you need to make an effort to communicate with the groomer.
-Inquire them about your pet's whereabouts, and seek professional legal advice if necessary.
+Inquire about your pet's whereabouts, and seek professional legal advice if necessary.

 Have you experienced similar cases in grooming your pet?
 Let us know in the comments below!